 Disposing Glues Properly

 All of our raw materials and their federally mandated material safety data sheets, instruct the glue user to dispose of any excess material properly following local laws and ordinances.
-It's best to check with your local ordinance to confirm that you are properly disposing your glue
+It's best to check with your local ordinance to confirm that you are properly disposing of your glue.

 Most times, the local ordinance will want to review the Safety Data Sheet for your glue product to determine how it should be disposed of.

-Natural gelatin based (protein) glues are generally considered non-hazardous solids that can be added to the solid waste stream without any issue.
+Natural gelatin-based glues are generally considered non-hazardous solids that can be added to the solid waste stream without any issue.

 Small amounts of liquid glue can be added to absorbent granules, like Oil-Dri, and then disposed of into the solid waste stream.
-Drums and totes of liquid glue will need to be picked up by a waste handling company.
+A waste handling company will need to pick up drums and totes of liquid glue.

 If possible, we always recommend recycling your glue packaging.